 Maybe you’ve religiously dialed in your food quality trying everything from vegan to paleo.

 Or maybe you’ve been overwhelmed by all of the conflicting advice out there, said “I just need to figure it out,” and done nothing.

-It’s not about reading more blog posts or “getting serious” and making massive lifestyle overhauls (that inevitably end up being short-lived).
+It’s not about reading more blog posts or “getting serious” and making massive lifestyle overhauls that inevitably end up lasting only a few weeks.

 It’s about understanding that behavior change has more to do with psychology and habit than it does with information, and filtering through all of the noise to focus on the things that matter to you and your goals.